bisno/CocoER/README.md

 ### Limitation

-Due to the constraints of the training dataset, the model may perform poorly on out-of-domain images.
+Due to the constraints of the training dataset (EMOTIC for example), the model may perform poorly on out-of-domain images.